The accounting program at the University of Wisconsin-Stevens Point prepares you to be professionally licensed as a certified public

 Career Planning and Placement

-When you major in business, accounting or economics, the payoff is clear as our students are among UWSP’s highest paid graduates.
+When you major in business, accounting or economics at UW-Stevens Point, the payoff is clear as our students are among UWSP’s highest paid graduates.
 In fact, more than 75 percent land jobs related to their fields with accounting grads enjoying better than 93 percent placement.
 Salaries can vary substantially depending on your level of responsibility and your employer’s size, location and industry.

 Want to really develop the skills you learn in class?
 Want to get to know a particular field, expand your network, and obtain a crucial edge to help you land that first professional job?
 Internships can help you do that and more.
 We work with Central Wisconsin’s business community to offer you internship positions at some of the strongest companies and